datacommonsorg/import/docs/counters.md

 ### Sanity_SameDcidForDifferentStatVars

-**Description:** The same curated DCID was found for different StatVars.
+The same curated DCID was found for different StatVars.

 #### Suggested User Actions